 In 2010 we had one runner run the wrong direction (counter-clockwise vs clockwise on the first part of the figure 8 section for the 50 milers).
 Unfortunately, I had to disqualify him.
 There was a sign at the place he went the wrong direction.

 In 2013 one runner missed a turn off of a gravel road onto single track.
-When he back tracked he realized that he had been distracted by some horses that were standing at the turn (and he noticed the paint on the road).
+When he back tracked he realized that he had been distracted by some horses that were standing at the turn (and then he noticed the paint on the road marking the turn).

 The course is primarily marked with ribbons/flagging.
 Certain turns are marked with signs.
 In town cones may be used.
 As turns are approached, ribbons are used more heavily.